hinmfm/PBI-Projects/PROJECT 2: HR ANALYTICS/README.md

 ### The third page is a summarized evaluation of the workforce.
 ![image](https://github.com/user-attachments/assets/ceba7d6a-9a8a-4a23-a63e-1a4fcbc9705a)

 The company witnesses an average new employee growth of 31.09% and a turnover rate of 22.29% (the turnover rate is calculated by dividing the number of employees who left by the average number of employees, then multiplying by 100).
-The peak number of employees hired and terminated along with the year they happened are 66 - 2014 and 23 - 2015 respectively.
+The peak number of employees hired and terminated along with the year they happened are 83 - 2011 and 23 - 2015 respectively.

 Out of 311 employees who is hired, 104 have terminated their contracts.
-The department
+The department who hires the most and also witnesses most termination is Production, and the least counterpart of its being Admin Offices.
+Executive, due to having too few employed, is not included in the analysis.

+Most employees are employed as Production Technician I and II.
+The majority of the workforce are also recruited from Indeed, followed by LinkedIn and Google Search, making up the top 3 most popular recruitment source of the company.

+There are multiple termination reasons, with the most common being having been offered another position.

 ### The fourth page visualized the overall diversity profile of the company.
 ![image](https://github.com/user-attachments/assets/79548f7b-c86d-49e9-aecb-6833303fcb06)

+Most employees are White, coming off second being Black or African American, following by Asian, consisting of 61.08%, 25.12% and 9.85% respectively.
+The remaining proportion belongs to ones having two or more races and ones who are American Indian or Alaska Native.

+Most people at the company are US citizens, making up 96.14% while ones who are considered eligible citizens to work, yet are not US, make up only 3.38%.
+There is only 1 working staff who is a non-citizen.
+Most employees are also not Hispanic or Latino with 188 out of 207 employees meeting this condition.
+The majority of the workforce are also female, comprising a proportion of 56.04%.

+'Indeed' has provided the company with all-of-races staffs employed during their history so far.
+Therefore, Indeed could be deemed the most diversified recruiting sources.
+'LinkedIn, despite its great diversity, does not comprise any staff who is Hispanic.
+The same thing also occurs to 'Employee Referral' and 'Google Search' method of hiring, with the additional lack of American Indian or Alaska Native, two-or-more-races employees in the former, and Black and African American employees in the latter.

+Most employees hired from 'Indeed' are also US citizens, and this also occurs in other sources of recruitment as well.

 ### The fifth page is my analysis of the firm's departments.
 ![image](https://github.com/user-attachments/assets/09a1a054-73e9-4eb8-a328-700134b7aaeb)

 ### The sixth page is my development of HR Metrics.
 ![image](https://github.com/user-attachments/assets/a986441a-8b22-446e-a931-f4e3438a5e3c)

 ### The seventh page is my prediction for the workforce and termination assumption.
 ![image](https://github.com/user-attachments/assets/6b5e84d0-5e64-4a35-ae4f-56c97136bda4)